FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 -Commit the configuration file to your software repository.
 _(Incorrect.
 You should run init and run plan on your Terraform workflow before you commit the validated configuration file to your software repository.)_

--Run terraform init to download the necessary provider modules.
+**-Run terraform init to download the necessary provider modules.**
+_(Correct!
+Running init in the directory containing your Terraform configuration file ensures that the correct plugins are loaded for the providers and resources requested.)_

 -Run terraform apply to deploy the resources described in the configuration file.